ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/05-sending-telemetry.md

 }
 {% endhighlight %}

-There is a lot defined here - the function of each constant or variable will become evident as you code up the application.
+There is a lot defined here - the function of each constant or variable will become evident as you code the application.

 ## Add a Clean Up Event Handler
 Inside the _MainPage()_ constructor, register an event handler for the __Unloaded__ event.